justas-/SiKLink/README.md

-# SiKLink and SiKGUI
+# SiKLink

-A C# interface library and a GUI application to configure SiK radio transceivers commonly used in hobby applications.
+A C# interface library and a Graphical User Interface (GUI) application to configure SiK radio transceivers commonly used in hobby applications.

 ## SiKLink